GE S-22X Tombstone Radio with Clock (1934)

 color looked right.

-As the above photo shows, the toning lacquer made the veneer very dark indeed.
+As the above photo shows, the toning lacquer made the veneer pretty dark.
 When

 I removed the masking, however, I could see that it matched the rest of